Age Requirements: Must be between the ages of 17 and 35

 Job training for Air Traffic Control Equipment Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 38 weeks of Advanced Individual Training and on-the-job instruction, including practice in repairing and replacing equipment parts.
 Training consists of both classroom and field work.

 * Paid training * A monthly paycheck * Montgomery GI Bill * Federal and State tuition assistance * Retirement benefits for part-time service * Low-cost life insurance (up to $400,000 in coverage) * 401(k)-type savings plan * Student Loan Repayment Program (up to $50,000, for existing loans) * Health care benefits available * VA home loans * Bonuses, if applicable * Most non-prior service candidates will earn between $200 and $250 per drill weekend, subject to change

 * Military enlistment in the Army National Guard * Must be at least a junior in high school, or have a high school diploma or a GED certificate * Must be between the ages of 17 and 35 * Must be able to pass a physical exam and meet legal and moral standards * Must meet citizenship requirements (see NATIONALGUARD.com for details)

 Requires military enlistment.
 Programs and benefits are subject to change.
 Ask your Army National Guard recruiter for the most up-to-date information.
 Actual MOS assignment may depend on MOS availability.

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.

-Associated topics: calibrate, customer service, diagnose, equipment, field service, field service technician, machine repair, maintenance technician, malfunction, upgrade
+Associated topics: automotive, calibrate, customer service, diagnose, equipment, machine maintenance, machine repair, maintenance technician, mechanical, upgrade